- Scope of the Journal

 ACS Materials Letters is dedicated to publishing the most transformative materials research with very fast processing times.

-ACS Materials Letters publishes the following manuscript types: Letters, Reviews, Perspectives, Viewpoints, Previews, Materials Express, and Comments.
+ACS Materials Letters publishes the following manuscript types: Letters, Reviews, Perspectives, Viewpoints, Previews, and Comments.

 Letters – short articles (4 formatted journal page; approximately ~3,000-4,000 words) with high urgency to be immediately available to the scientific community.